UNITED STATES ATTORNEY

 The United States Department of Justice believes it is important to keep victims of federal crime informed of court proceedings.
 This notice provides information about the above-referenced criminal case

 Recent Event: Defendant Frederick Bathon pleaded guilty on Tuesday, February 5, 2013, to a one-count criminal Information charging him with a criminal antitrust offense in violation of 15 U.S.C. § 1.

-Scheduled Event: A sentencing hearing will be held on May 17, 2013, at the U.S. District Courthouse in East St. Louis, Illinois, before Chief Judge David R. Herndon.
+Scheduled Event: A sentencing hearing will be held on December 6, 2013, at 11 a.m. at the U.S. District Courthouse in East St. Louis, Illinois, before Chief Judge David R. Herndon.

 Case Summary: Frederick Bathon was elected to be the Madison County, Illinois, County Treasurer in November, 1998, and served in that position until December, 2009.
 As treasurer, BATHON was responsible for conducting the Madison County, Illinois property tax sales in each of those years.